SalmonMode/salmonmode.github.io/_posts/2020-08-20-what-would-qa-do-all-day.md

 # Fear from QA

 I think Lisa Crispin and Janet Gregory nailed it in their book _Agile Testing_.
-They said most of it bouls down to _fear_.
+They said most of it boils down to _fear_.
 They explained (among other things) that testers might not know what else there is to do, and even if they do, that they might be afraid they don't have the skills to cut it.
 If all they've ever known is checking criteria from tickets, there can be a sense of security in that.
 It has a very clear line where they can say "ok, I did my job.
 I'm done."
 If they get that work done, then they have nothing to fear regarding job security.
 It may not be _fulfilling_ work for them, but it _will_ at least pay the bills.

 This fear is entirely understandable, and shouldn't be ignored.
 It will take a culture change to make them feel like their job security isn't under constant threat.